stonemjs/node-cli-adapter/docs/middleware/RawResponseMiddleware/classes/RawResponseMiddleware.md

 > **handle**(`context`, `next`): `Promise`\<[`RawResponseWrapper`](../../../RawResponseWrapper/classes/RawResponseWrapper.md)\>

-Handles the incoming event, processes it, and invokes the next middleware in the pipeline.
+Handles the outgoing response, processes it, and invokes the next middleware in the pipeline.

 #### Parameters